 Graduate Portfolio in Health Communication

-The Center for Health Communication offers a portfolio option to UT graduate students.
+The Center for Health Communication offers the Graduate Portfolio in Health Communication option to UT graduate students.
 The portfolio is comprised of four graduate-level courses and allows students to develop an in-depth knowledge of the field of health communication including communication theory, research methods, and applications.
 These courses are taught by faculty in six departments across four schools, including the Moody College of Communication, and the Colleges of Education, Natural Sciences, and Nursing.
 Students who enroll in the CHC portfolio will be encouraged to participate in the CHC’s scholarly community by way of attendance at various conferences, seminars, guest lectures, and community outreach events.